-As temperatures cool and the days get a little shorter, you’re likely looking to extend your fall outdoor living, right?
-Just because it’s getting dark out earlier or the temps are a little chillier doesn’t mean you have to pack everything up for the season.
+As temperatures cool and the days get a little shorter, you’re likely looking to extend your fall outdoor living.
+Just because it’s getting darker earlier and it’s a little chillier doesn’t mean you have to pack it in for the season.
 There are plenty of options to help you comfortably enjoy your backyard for the months ahead.
-Here are just a few fall patio ideas to help you do just that.
+Here are just a few fall patio ideas to extend your fall outdoor living.

-There are plenty of options here.
-While you can build a fire pit, you can also find less expensive ways to make it a reality.
+While you can build a fire pit, you can also find less expensive ways to make it a reality for some good fall outdoor living.
 In this Done-In-A-Weekend Projects video, host Doug Scott shares how to create an outdoor space for a portable fire pit.
 Scott suggests adding fall patio decor—furniture and accessories, such as chairs, blankets or flower pots—to make it a personal extension of your home.
 For a complete fire pit, check out Today’s Homeowner host Danny Lipford explaining how to make an easy DIY fire pit—complete with Adirondack chairs to accompany it!

-Just because it’s getting dark outside earlier doesn’t mean you have to be hampered by it.
+Daylight Savings Time doesn’t have to ruin your outdoor routine.
+Outdoor lights were created just for that purpose.
 Although there are many high-end lighting systems you could install, they usually come with a hefty price tag.
-Rest assured, there are ways to utilize lights to add backyard pizzazz without breaking the bank.
-In fact, lights are easy to string around a patio setting, along a fence or in trees.
-Here, Done-In-A-Weekend Projects host Doug Scott walks you through the DIY steps of stringing lights around a patio space.
+There are ways to utilize lights to add backyard pizzazz without breaking the bank.
+Lights are easy to string around a patio setting, along a fence, or in trees.
+Done-In-A-Weekend Projects host Doug Scott walks you through the DIY steps of stringing lights around a patio space.

 Whether you’re watching sports with family, friends—or, solo—this fall, focus on these two things to make your outdoor living a comfy experience: pest control and climate control.
 In most areas of the country, pests will retreat as the temperature drops.
 But if you’re not so lucky, keep some citronella candles or patio torches on hand.